Yosemite is, without a doubt, one of my favorite destinations in the world.

 - Waterwheel Falls

-⚠️ Tioga Road closes from November through late May or early June.
+⚠️ Tioga Road closes from November through late May or early June (depending on conditions).
 Check for updates HERE.

-The closest entrances to Tuolumne Meadows/Tioga Road are Tioga Pass Entrance (15-minute drive), Big Oak Flat Entrance (1-hour drive), and Arch Rock Entrance (1 hour and 20-minute drive).
+The closest entrances to Tuolumne Meadows are Tioga Pass Entrance (15-minute drive), Big Oak Flat Entrance (1 hour and 15-minute drive), and Arch Rock Entrance (1 hour and 30-minute drive).

 Yosemite Entrance Fee and Reservations